Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Overview

-To obtain our improved construction algorithm, we develop a new hierarchy of parameterized distance oracles, which we denote with $\hADO$ (see~\Cref{T-Construct-to-T}).
+To obtain this improvement, we develop a new hierarchy of parameterized distance oracles, which we denote with $\hADO$ (see~\Cref{T-Construct-to-T}).
 The hierarchical distance oracle uses our new parameterized distance oracle, which we denote with $\ADO_P$ (see~\Cref{L-ADO-G_S}).